 Tyber Creek Wine Bar & Kitchen

 If you’re in a more sophisticated mood you’ll certainly enjoy Tyber Creek Wine Bar & Kitchen.
-Along with the splendid wine menu is a rather intriguing array of local craft brews on tap.
-When the weather is nice, the patio is one of the favorite neighborhood meeting place.
+Additional to the splendid wine menu is a rather intriguing array of local craft brews on tap.
+When the weather is nice, the patio is one of the favorite neighborhood meeting places.

 WHERE TO SHOP IN BLOOMINGDALE